 It is important for seniors to continue exercising as they age so they can boost their heart health, strengthen their bones, reduce their stress levels, and stave off chronic diseases.
 Family caregivers should suggest exercises that are simple and safe for their aging loved ones to perform.
-Trusted Lemon Grove, CA, at-home caregivers share some of the exercises your loved one can do to enhance his or her physical and mental wellbeing.
+Trusted San Diego, CA, at-home caregivers share some of the exercises your loved one can do to enhance his or her physical and mental wellbeing.

 Walking is simple, safe, and beneficial for seniors.
 Your loved one can walk through the neighborhood, go for hikes on a nearby trail with family and friends, or spend some time on the treadmill at the local gym.
 Walking can reduce bone mass loss, which lowers the risk of broken bones and fractures.
 Going on walks on a regular basis can strengthen the muscles in the legs, which increases mobility and reduces the risk of arthritis and other health issues.

 2. Toe Lifts

 Toe lifts are the perfect exercise if your loved one wants to increase his or her balance.
 To perform toe lifts, your loved one will need a chair or counter to lean on.
 While standing straight with his or her arms out in front, your loved one should raise his or her toes up as high as they can go, then gently lower them.
 Having better balance can help your loved one reduce the risk of slipping and falling, which also prevents broken bones and head injuries.

 Aging can put seniors at a higher risk of cardiovascular disease, diabetes, and osteoporosis.
 However, swimming is a simple and engaging physical activity your loved one can do to stave off serious health issues such as these.
 Your loved one can go swimming for fun with the family or join a local swim class with other adults.
 Swimming with others provides the opportunity to interact with other people, reducing the risk of boredom and depression.